stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 6. Defining of constants and functions are allowed for simplifying code.
 However, these are purely syntactic.
 If a definition cannot be inlined, the contract will be rejected as illegal.
-7. Transactions are specified via `define` statement with function names beginning with `tx-`.
+7. Transactions are specified via `define-tx` statement with function names.
 Arguments to the function must specify their types.

 If a transaction returns `true`, then it is considered valid, and any changes made to the blockchain state will be materialized.
 If a